 On Friday, three of us met in Oakland to resume the ideas that we started to develop during the FRESH Festival.
+One of the ideas was to start a new life insurance for seniors .
 I facilitated a movement and writing workshop focused on the kidney.

 We explored movement initiation from the kidney.
 Then, we used this movement to investigate the images and mapping that arises when we focus on the kidney.

 During the workshop, we drove to the East Side Arts Alliance in east Okaland to participate in a community screening of films that explain the rights that people can exercise when they interact with immigration and customs agents.

 From January 22-26, 2018, I’m co-facilitating a workshop with Jose Navarrete at the Joe Goode Annex as part of a FRESH Festival workshop series.

 “This workshop is an exploration of documented and undocumented bodies in motion across borders.
 We will center our time together on the complexities and residualities of the foreign body, considering exodus, memory, culture, and belonging.
 We will take a disembodied approach to foreground the felt conditions that force the body to immigrate and experience the multi dimensionalities of shapeshifting in new environments.
 We will consider the following concerns: How do the political, social, and economic conditions of immigrant bodies impact feelings of moving and dying across imaginary and real borders?
 What is the physical capacity of the body when it is blocked, obstructed, removed or impeded?
 How are these border-realities manifested through relationships, architecture, and public spaces?
 An inquiry of motion, memory, and borders facilitated by Juan Manuel Aldape and Jose Navarrete.”